sFaith3/ML-Agents/delivery1/Delivery1 - G01.md

 Taking as basis the example analysed, you propose, implement and test a different task for the same training procedure, or a very similar one.
 You explain how to train the new use case, and how the setup, rewards, states or training changed, compared to the example.

-5. **Team**
-A table with your names, recent picture and enti emails

 ## Grades